hlf-go/fabrics/README.md

 # Introduction

 These assets will be deprecated.
-Please refer to https://github.com/hyperledger/fabric-samples for example infrastructure.
+Please refer to https://github.com/ibm-silvergate/netcomposer to help you create localised Fabric infrastructure.

+This repo is subject to removal after Jan 2018.

 # Disclaimers